 Items and gifts added to cart automatically

 Founded in San Francisco in 2012, Grove Collaborative offers a cost-effective and convenient way for consumers to stay stocked up on their favorite sustainable brands, from Mrs. Meyers to Method, without ever leaving their homes.
-For an annual fee of about $19.99, customers can join Grove Co. as “VIP Members,” cashing in on free shipping for all orders and racking up plenty of free gifts throughout the year.
+For an annual fee of about $20, customers can join Grove Co. as “VIP Members,” cashing in on free shipping for all orders and racking up plenty of gifts throughout the year.

 Boxes are generally delivered monthly, with the option to postpone or customize delivery dates.
-Some products are delivered on a “smart frequency,” timed to how often you’re likely to run out of a particular item.
+Some products are shipped on a “smart frequency,” timed to how often you’re likely to run out of a particular item.
 Shipments include any product you have purchased via Grove Collaborative, as well as anything in your cart, which is automatically considered a subscription item.

-There are truly limitless subscription options, as your regular deliveries are customized entirely to your unique needs.
+There are limitless subscription options, as your regular deliveries are customized entirely to your unique needs.
 Grove Co. customers can use items in their cleaning boxes for laundry, dish soap, bathrooms, carpet cleaning, and more.
 In addition to cleaning products, you can shop for personal care, beauty, pet, and baby products, all with clean and sustainable ingredients.